Arthur Moyle, Baron Moyle: Trade union work

 After trade union mergers, Moyle became National Officer of the National Union of Public Employees, which made him responsible for local authority workers generally and not just those in construction.
-In the year 1937–38 Moyle was Chairman of the National Joint Council for Local Authorities Non-Trading Services.
+In the year 1937–1938 Moyle was Chairman of the National Joint Council for Local Authorities Non-Trading Services.
 He was a spokesman of a delegation to the government to ask for pensions for manual workers as well as local government officers in 1937.

 In May 1938 he joined a delegation pressing for a Whitley Council for nurses, to fix minimum salaries and maximum hours.
-During the Second World War, Moyle served on a departmental committee on Nurses' salaries under Lord Rushcliffe.
+During the Second World War, Moyle represented the Trades Union Congress on the Nurses Salaries Committee chaired by Lord Rushcliffe which published two reports in 1943.
 Moyle was a member of the National Joint Council for Local Authorities Administrative Professional, Technical and Clerical Staffs, and in 1945 was chairman of the Trade Union Congress Local Advisory Committee.

 Member of Parliament

 Moyle had been adopted as Labour Parliamentary candidate for Stourbridge in January 1940, His chance to fight the seat had to be delayed during the war, but when the election came in 1945 he won the seat from the Conservatives with a majority of nearly 16,000.
 In Parliament he concentrated on local authority workers' issues, and in supporting the National Insurance Bill in February 1946, he spoke of his concern for the local authority staff who would find themselves redundant after the Bill became law.
 He called for adequate compensation to be paid.